pydicom/pydicom/source/dicom/README.txt

         See the `Getting Started <http://code.google.com/p/pydicom/wiki/GettingStarted>`_
         wiki page for installation and basic information, and the `Pydicom User Guide <http://code.google.com/p/pydicom/wiki/PydicomUserGuide>`_ page
-        for an overview of how to use the pydicom library.
+        for an overview of how to use the pydicom library

 Keywords: dicom python medical imaging
 Platform: UNKNOWN